-- Boil for one minute all water to be used for drinking, cooking, washing fruits and vegetable, brushing teeth, and making ice cubes, baby formula and concentrated juices.
+- Boil for one minute all water to be used for drinking, cooking, washing fruits and vegetables, brushing teeth, and making ice cubes, baby formula and concentrated juices.

 - Let dishes dry thoroughly before use.

-- Bathing should pose no risk, but make sure children do not drink water by sucking on washcloths or sponges.
+- Use for bathing, but make sure children do not drink water by sucking on washcloths or sponges.

-Follow these precautions until follow-up test results show absence of bacterial contamination.
+Follow these precautions until follow-up test results show the absence of bacterial contamination.
 Note: Licensed restaurants and other facilities have additional requirements.

 If you have coliform bacteria in your water, we recommend that you:

-- Visually inspect your system and make any repairs.
-Look for leaks, unmortered joints, loose caps, ripped vent screens in the well cap, etc. Try to find any known sources of bacterial contamination in the area surrounding the well.
+- Visually inspect your well and water system and make any repairs.
+Look for leaks, unmortared joints, loose caps, ripped vent screens in the well cap, etc. Try to find any sources of bacterial contamination in the area surrounding the well.

-- Shock chlorinate your well to sanitize the system once repairs have been made.
+- Disinfect your well once repairs have been made.

 - Retest your water two to three days after the smell of chlorine is gone.

 If problems continue:

 - Consider getting the well professionally inspected by a well contractor.
-They can mechanically clean the inside of the well or run a camera down to find cracks or other issues.
+They can clean the well or run a camera down to find cracks or other issues.
 This is generally recommended every 10 years.

-- Consider permanent treatment for your water supply if you’ve shock chlorinated several times and a well inspection does not find the cause of the contamination.
+- Consider permanent treatment for your water supply if you have disinfected several times and a well inspection does not find the cause of the contamination.
 Make sure any treatment device is certified by the National Sanitation Foundation (NSF).

 Permanent treatment options include:

 - A chlorinator, which injects exact amounts of chlorine into your plumbing system when the water is being pumped to the home.

 - Ultraviolet (UV) light treatment that meets NSF Standard 55

-- A filter that meets NSF Standard 53 and is 1 micron (absolute), which is approved to remove bacteria that cause sickness
+- A filter that meets NSF Standard 53 and is 1 micron (absolute), which is approved to remove disease-causing bacteria

 Vermont Wastewater and Potable Water Revolving Loan Fund